-Our commissioning summary plan, two year operational plan, five year strategy, procurement policy and joint working with pharmacy policy.
+Our commissioning summary plan, five year strategy, joint health and wellbeing strategy and joint working with pharmacy policy.

 What we doShow sub-pages

 What we do

 Here you can discover more about commissioning, what healthcare we’re responsible for, and how we prioritise services to meet the particular health needs of local people.

 In its simplest form, commissioning is the process of assessing needs, deciding priorities, allocating budgets and buying services from other organisations or providers.
 These roles form part of our commissioning cycle.